incusdata/py1st/Interactive-Python.md

 In Python, each entry in a dictionary not only contains an identifier, but also a [reference][w-reference] to a [value]{.stx}, also known as an [object]{.stx}.
 And that is all.
 This rule has no exceptions.

 An identifier is effectively just a label for an [object]{.stx}.
-The identifier itself has not type, and is only a *temporary* label for some value.
+The identifier itself has no type, and is only a *temporary* label for some value.
+The label can later refer to any other value.
 This is very unlike many other programming languages.

 The term *variable* is thus a bit of a misnomer in Python.
 It is a convenient term, but can be misinterpreted.
 A *variable*, i.e., some [ident]{.stx}ifier, as we have seen, is just an entry in a dictionary; all it ‘stores’, is a *reference* to some [object]{.stx}.
 We can change the reference, but that is all that can ‘vary’.